olexandr-konovalov/olexandr-konovalov.github.io/_posts/2024-02-24-personal-digital-decolonisation.md

 ## Conclusions

-I have started with some historical background details.
+I have started this post with some historical background details.
 If you are well informed about Ukraine, perhaps you haven't read anything new - yet another personal story illustrating and confirming what was already said many times by others (if you